Best Dash Cams: Record the World Around You

 Cons

-Not everyone has a few hundred dollars to spend on a dash cam.
+Not everyone has a several hundred dollars to spend on a dash cam.
 We get that.
 But who's to say beggars can't be choosers?
 Take this dash cam bundle from iiwey for example.
 It sits at an affordable price for most people but offers total coverage of the vehicle with three channels to work with.
 You can count on this package to record the front and rear ends as well as the interior.
 We should point out that the main dash cam sits on a swivel, making it easy to adjust as well.
 That kind of protection is exactly what you need when things go wrong.
 On top of that, loop recording and the camera's automatically turning on when the G-sensors detect an impact means you'll always have video evidence.

 It's not a budget option if there's no compromise.
 As a battery-dependent model, you do need to make sure it's charged before you get moving, and a short battery life plagues this model.
 Not only that, but there are complaints surrounding poor fit of the included charger in a vehicle's 12-volt ports.